top of page

 Arabic (OA, CA, MSA, and ECA); English (UK and US)

-Salma Harland is a British-Egyptian professional translator who works between Arabic and English.
-She has been formally studying both languages since 1998 and translation since 2008, most notably at the American University in Cairo and the University of Sussex.
-She is also an alumna of the National Centre for Writing and the British Centre for Literary Translation.
-In 2022, she was named one of the American Literary Translators Association's Virtual Travel Fellows.
+Harland has been formally studying both languages since 1998 and translation since 2008, most notably at the American University in Cairo and the University of Sussex.
+She is also an alumna of the British Centre for Literary Translation and the National Centre for Writing.
+She is currently preparing to pursue a PhD in translation studies.

-Her academic, non-literary, and commercial translations include texts on philosophy; art and museums; social sciences; environment and sustainability; health and safety; and higher education.
+Harland translates literature, philosophy, and everything in-between, but she is particularly passionate about translating Classical Arabic works that have been forgotten or understated in English translation.
+Her academic, non-literary, and commercial translations include texts on philosophy; art and museums; social sciences; environment and sustainability; health and safety; higher education; and song lyrics.

 Events